cseanburns/presentations/600_information_retrieval_pres/information_retrieval.md

 # Searching against an index

-- All search engines and database systems search against an index and not against the actual documents or surrogate records (e.g., bibliographic records).
+- All search engines and database systems search against an index and not against the actual documents or the surrogate records (e.g., bibliographic records).
 - For example, Google does not re-search every single web page on the entire internet each time someone enters a query in Google; rather, queries are searched against a stored index, albeit one that Google is constantly building and modifying based on the